The visual acuity test

 A visual acuity test is performed as part of a comprehensive eye examination, particularly in these circumstances:

-• - screening for visual impairment
+• screening for visual impairment

-• - support in the diagnosis of relapsing eye diseases
+• support in the diagnosis of relapsing eye diseases

-• - assessment of acute visual changes, traumatic or non-traumatic
+• assessment of acute visual changes, traumatic or non-traumatic

-• - assessment of vision after corrective surgery
+• assessment of vision after corrective surgery

-• - vision monitoring for driving licence renewal
+• vision monitoring for driving licence renewal

-It plays a role in both the acute and screening contexts.
-In the former case, it is important to document an initial visual acuity score, both for mechanical injury to the eye and for sudden vision loss (e.g. in the case of glaucoma, retinal detachment or ischaemia).
-Visual acuity measured under these circumstances can be compared with the previous test, if available, and will serve as the basis for re-evaluation after surgery in the acute and sub-acute setting.
+In the first case, it is important to document an initial visual acuity score, both for mechanical injuries to the eye and for sudden vision loss (e.g. in the case of glaucoma, retinal detachment or ischaemia).

 The visual acuity test from children to adults

 Visual screening tests, including visual acuity tests, have numerous advantages in the field of paediatric.
-In particular, visual acuity testing is the best way to detect refractive defects, which are the main cause of visual impairment and reduced vision in children.
-During the early stages of development, it is important to subject children to more frequent visual examinations.
+In particular, the visual acuity test is the best to detect refractive defects, which are the main cause of visual impairment and reduced vision in children.

-In asymptomatic adults without significant risk factors, a comprehensive eye examination can be performed every 5-10 years under 40 years, every 2-4 years between 40 and 54 years, every 1-3 years between 55 and 64 years and every 1-2 years over 65 years.
-The change in the frequency of check-ups serves to better assess age-related eye diseases.
+there, a comprehensive eye examination can be performed every 5-10 years under the age of 40, every 2-4 years between the ages of 40 and 54, every 1-3 years between the ages of 55 and 64, and every 1-2 years over the age of 65.

 The visual acuity test in case of pathologies